 Association for the Study of Food and Society

-The ASFS was founded in 1985, with the goal of promoting the interdisciplinary study of food and society.
-It has continued that mission by holding annual meetings; the first was in 1987 and since 1992, the meetings have been held jointly with the organization: Agriculture, Food & Human Values.
+The ASFS was founded in 1985 to promote the interdisciplinary study of food and society.
+It has continued that mission by holding annual meetings; the first was in 1987 and since 1992, the conferences have been held jointly with the organization: Agriculture, Food & Human Values.

 Working with Routledge Publishing, the organization produces the journal, Food Culture & Society.